jacewoods/jacewoods.github.io/CS460/Homework2/README.md

 Overall, I felt confident in my understanding of the DOM as I progressed through the assignment.

 # Merging branches with Git
 Merging seemed like a daunting and complicated process to grasp, but after this week I became comfortable with merging and realized it is simpler process than I had made it out to be.
-I was very careful in my steps taken to merge, as not to impact the way the code was pushed out to the repository, here are roughly the steps I took to ensure this procedure was done correctly:
+I was very careful in my steps taken to merge, as not to impact the way the code was pushed out to the repository.
+Here are roughly the steps I took to ensure this procedure was done correctly:

 1. git branch hw2-main (creates the new branch)
 1. git checkout hw2-main (goes to the new branch)